Skip to Main Content

 Step 2 – Check Online with DOJ

-If the California Department of Insurance (CDI) does not have your fingerprint results, you must check the status through the Applicant Background Check Status tool.
+If the Department does not have your fingerprint results, you must check the status through the Applicant Background Check Status tool.

 To access your results, you must have both: